| | | Fragmentation

 early summer when they bloom and lay like a glittering golden veil

+over other algae.
 In the picture, strong sunlight shimmers around a brown

 alga known as japweed (Sargassum muticum).
 This veil contains